fluencelabs/nox/docs/guides/miner.md

 ## Fluence miner guide
 Being a miner in Fluence network means that you will provide you computation power to host decentralized backends.
 In order to do that, you will need just a few things:
 1. A computer to run a Fluence node and workers on it
-2. Installed and running Docker
+2. Installed and running Docker and `docker-compose`
 3. Installed python2 pip
 4. An Ethereum light-client or full node connected to Kovan testnet
 5. A Kovan Ethereum wallet topped up with some ETH to submit transactions